kirkw/orioledb/doc/usage.md

  1. `pg_rewind` copies OrioleDB tables completely.
 Shortly OrioleDB will implement incremental copying of OrioleDB tables using `pg_rewind`.
  2. OrioleDB supports parallel sequential scan, but not other types of scan.
- 3. OrioleDB doesn't support prepared transactions.
+ 3. OrioleDB doesn't support prepared transactions (two-phase commits).
  4. OrioleDB supports just B-tree indexes.
 OrioleDB roadmap contains the implementation of analogs of GiST, GIN, and BRIN.
- 5. OrioleDB supports bitmap scan only for int4, int8 and ctid primary keys.
+ 5. OrioleDB supports bitmap scan only for int4, int8 (bigint) and ctid primary keys.
  6. Row-level concurrency in OrioleDB has some [differences](row_concurrency.md).
- 7. OrioleDB doesn't support `CLUSTER` and `VACUUM FULL` commands yet, because we doesn't implement rewrite of the tables for these commands.
-And also `CLUSTER` doesn't really makes much sense for index-organized tables.
+ 7. OrioleDB doesn't support `CLUSTER` and `VACUUM FULL` commands yet, because we did not implement rewrite of the tables for these commands.
+Also `CLUSTER` doesn't make sense for index-organized tables.
- 8. `REINDEX CONCURRENTLY` now is not supported.
+ 8. `REINDEX CONCURRENTLY` is currently not supported.
- 9. OrioleDB tables doesn't support `Sample Scans` yet.
+ 9. OrioleDB tables doesn't support `Sample Scans` yet (for sampling analyze data).

 Data deletion
 -------------

 OrioleDB automatically merges sparse pages.
 Therefore, when many rows are deleted, data pages are freed and available for future usage.
-Data files aren't currently shrunk in such a situation, but that would be implemented soon.
+Data files aren't currently shrunk in such a situation, but that will be implemented soon.

 Checkpoints, WAL & recovery
 ---------------------------